psrenergy-docs/ncp-release-notes/docs/home.md

 * Corrected a bug in the maximum limit of multiple joint reserve bids.
 * Corrected a bug in the selection of renewable sources for joint reserve constraints.
 * Corrected a bug in the hydro unit multiple joint reserve representation.
+* Corrected a bug in the hydro representation screen.

 # Version 5.27